The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: The automorphism group of an exact Courant algebroid

-Moreover, the ILH structure is independent of the choice of splitting $\s$, and its Lie algebra is given by $\Gamma(TM)\times \Omega^2$. \end{proposition} \begin{proof} The proof of the first part of the proposition follows directly from Proposition \ref{prop:Diff action forms} and the fact that $\bfDiff$ is a strong ILH Lie group.
+\end{proposition} \begin{proof} The proof of the first part of the proposition follows directly from Proposition \ref{prop:Diff action forms} and the fact that $\bfDiff$ is a strong ILH Lie group.
 For the independence of the choice of splitting, consider, at a point $x$, charts $\{U_k,\phi_k)\}$, $\{V_k,\psi_k)\}$ for the splittings $\s$ and $\s+C$.
-The map $\phi_k^{-1}\circ \psi_k$ and $\psi_k^{-1}\circ \phi_k$ in (\ref{eq:intersections}) are given by conjugation by $C$ and $-C$, which are $\mathcal{C}^{\infty,\infty}$ ILH normal by Proposition \ref{prop:Diff action forms}, and hence the ILH structure does not depend on the splitting. \end{proof}
+The map $\phi_k^{-1}\circ \psi_k$ and $\psi_k^{-1}\circ \phi_k$ in (\ref{eq:intersections}) are given by conjugation by $C$ and $-C$, which are $\mathcal{C}^{\infty,\infty}$ ILH normal by Proposition \ref{prop:Diff action forms}, and hence the ILH structure does not depend on the splitting.
+The expression for the bracket follows from the action